andrelandgraf/react-datalist-input/README.md

 By default, the DatalistInput component will filter the dropdown list based on the value of the input element using the `includes` method.
 This follows the behavior of the datalist HTMl element.
 You can however provide your own filtering function by passing a custom `filter` function to the DatalistInput component.

-For instace, this package exposes a `startsWith` alternative filter functions that you can use as follows:
+For instance, this package exposes a `startsWith` alternative filter functions that you can use as follows:

 ```jsx
 import { DatalistInput, startsWithValueFilter } from 'react-datalist-input';